 Summary

-On UK roads in 2021, the Volkswagen ID.4 is the second model from the German giant’s electric sub-brand, and basically a crossover version of the ID.3 hatchback launched last year.
-It also won the 2021 World Car of the Year award.
+On UK roads since 2021, the Volkswagen ID.4 is the second model from the German giant’s electric sub-brand, and is built on the same platform as the smaller ID.3 hatchback.

-Initial ‘1st Edition’ models were quite pricey, although cheaper versions (with less power and battery capacity) joined the range in Spring 2021.
+Initial ‘1st Edition’ models were quite pricey, although cheaper versions (with less power and battery capacity) joined the range soon after launch.
+An updated model arrived in late 2023.

 The Volkswagen ID.4 powertrain comprises an electric motor driving the rear wheels and fed by a battery pack.
 There are two performance levels (roughly 150hp and 200hp) and three battery options.
 In top-spec Pro Performance versions, Volkswagen quotes an official battery range of 310 miles – directly comparable to a petrol-powered car.